DamoM73/digital-solutions-text-v2/digital_solutions_text/content/1_introduction/2_tools_used.md

 ## Other Tools

+(xmind_install)=
 ### XMind

 An important step in analysing and planning in Digital Solutions is using mind maps.
 There are many mind mapping tools available, both desktop and online, but I recommend that we use **<a href="https://xmind.app/" target="_blank">Xmind</a>**.
-The free version has all the features we need.
-When it asks you to create an account, choose the skip option.
+The free version has all the features we need. **When it asks you to create an account, choose the skip option**.

 ### Diagrams dot net